perfood/couch-auth/README.md

 - Link multiple authentication strategies to the same account for user convenience
 - Provides seamless token access to both your CouchDB server (or Cloudant) and your private API
 - Manages permissions on an unlimited number of private or shared user databases and seeds them with the correct design documents
+- Enable slowing down requests to /login on errors to [prevent brute force attacks](#brute-force-protection)

 ## How It Works